awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-instance-type-requirements.md

 1. Under **Instance purchase options**, make updates to the purchase options as needed to lower the cost of your application by using Spot Instances\.

    1. For **Instances distribution**, specify the percentages of On\-Demand Instances to Spot Instances to launch for the Auto Scaling group\.
+If your application is stateless, fault tolerant and can handle an instance being interrupted, you can specify a higher percentage of Spot Instances\.

    1. Depending on whether you chose to launch Spot Instances, you can select the check box next to **Include On\-Demand base capacity** and then specify the minimum amount of the Auto Scaling group's initial capacity that must be fulfilled by On\-Demand Instances\.
 Anything beyond the base capacity uses the **Instances distribution** settings to determine how many On\-Demand Instances and Spot Instances to launch\.